OpenDroneMap/docs/fr/_sources/arguments.rst.txt

   Set feature extraction quality.
 Higher quality generates better features, but requires more memory and takes longer. .
 Default: ``high``

 :ref:`feature-type<feature-type>` akaze |  dspsift |  hahog |  orb |  sift
   Choose the algorithm for extracting keypoints and computing descriptors. .
-Default: ``sift``
+Default: ``dspsift``

 :ref:`force-gps<force-gps>`
   Use images' GPS exif data for reconstruction, even if there are GCPs present.This flag is useful if you have high precision GPS measurements.
 If there are no GCPs, this flag does nothing.
 Default: ``False``